There’s no sitting on the fence when it comes to airline food. While flying, it’s something we either eat out of necessity or with delight.

 “This service is available at no extra cost for many of our flights from London Heathrow, when you’re travelling in First, Club World and World Traveller Plus.”

-13. Don’t Expect Oysters On Your Flight
+13. You Can’t Expect Oysters On Your Flight

 “There aren’t many things we can’t do, Oysters we can’t use – or anything raw, so no real sushi such as sashimi.
 Years ago we tried ostrich but that didn’t work – it went as tough as old boots!”